Validating Adaptive Behavior Models of Adversaries for Risk Assessment

 The key objectives of this project include:

-- Establishing a course-of-action red teaming (COART) as a viable, low-cost validation framework for tactical- and operational-level adaptive adversary behavior models within the HSE.
+- Establishing Distributed, Empirical, Systematic, and Scalable Red Teaming (DESSRT) as a viable, low-cost validation framework for tactical-and operational-level adaptive adversary behavior models within the HSE.

-- Providing validated adaptive adversary inputs to improve existing TSA risk assessment models and testing procedures.
+- Providing validated adaptive adversary inputs to improve existing TSA and other risk assessment models / testing procedures.

-Partnering with the Transportation Security Administration (TSA), this research will provide validation for risk models and provide operational guidance on their long-term effectiveness to the organizations using these models.
-The long term goal of the project is to provide greater confidence in prediction and deterrence methods and to increase the long-run resilience of aviation and other critical infrastructures.
+Partnering with the Transportation Security Administration (TSA), this research has provided a new validation method for risk models and formulated operational guidance on their long-term effectiveness to the organizations using these models.
+Additionally, the project is transitioning the research-informed insights into a scalable red-teaming platform for CBP to conduct rapid red-teams of key policies, processes, and technologies.

 Research Leadership Team